-C. Submission Dates and Times
+D. Submission Dates and Times

-The deadline for receipt of full applications at the NCCOS/CSCOR office is 3 p.m., Eastern Time on November 18, 2014.
-Note that late-arriving hard copy applications will be accepted for review only if the applicant can document that:
+The deadline for receipt of applications at NOAA is 5 p.m., Eastern Time on January 8, 2016.
+Note that late-arriving hard copy applications will be accepted for review only if the applicant can document with tracking number and receipt that:

-- 1) The application was provided to a delivery service with delivery to the National Oceanic &Atmospheric Administration, 1305 East-West Highway, SSMC4, Mail Station 8240 8th Floor, Silver Spring, Maryland 20910-328; - 2) Delivery was guaranteed by 3 pm, Eastern Time on the specified closing date; AND,
+1) The application was provided to a delivery service with delivery to the National Oceanic & Atmospheric Administration, 1305 East-West Highway, SSMC4, Mail Station 8219 8th Floor, Silver Spring, Maryland 20910-328;

+2) Delivery was guaranteed by 5pm, Eastern Time on the specified closing date; AND,